game-of-nfts/gon-testnets/README.md

 Fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfIhkXzOUTNu5R2cueCSt-_0Dic4MdsF193I9GSx64YTqNyWw/viewform) to register in the Phase 1.

-After this, another form will be made available in the Discord channel to collect participants' addresses on testnets.
+After the initial screening, participants will be informed how to obtain the **formal qualification**.

 ## Timeline